COVID-19 Information for patients

 The latest advice on visiting our hospitals

-In line with updated advice from NSW Health, changes to door screening have taken effect.
+In line with updated advice from NSW Health, changes to mask wearing have taken effect.
 NSW Health continues to focus on providing a safe health service for patients, their families and carers, and our staff, while we provide kind and compassionate care.

-If the person you are wishing to visit is currently COVID-19 positive, your request will need to be clinically assessed and some restrictions may apply.
+If the person you wish to visit is currently COVID-19 positive, your request will need to be clinically assessed and some restrictions may apply.

 For the latest information about COVID-19 (Coronavirus) see the NSW Health website: https://www.health.nsw.gov.au/Infectious/diseases/Pages/coronavirus.aspx